VLP: A Survey on Vision-Language Pre-training: Downstream Tasks

-\paragraph{Visual Captioning (VC).} VC aims to generate semantically and syntactically appropriate text descriptions for a given visual (image or video) input.
+\paragraph{Visual Captioning (VC)~\cite{xu2015show,bai2018survey,wang2018reconstruction}.} VC aims to generate semantically and syntactically appropriate text descriptions for a given visual (image or video) input.
+Generating relevant and explanatory captions for a visual input requires not only a rich knowledge of language, but also a consistent understanding of scenes, entities, and their interactions appreare in the visual input.

-\paragraph{Novel Object Captioning at Scale (NoCaps).} NoCaps extends the VC task to test a model’s capability of describing novel objects from the Open Images dataset, which are unseen in the training corpus \cite{agrawal2019nocaps}.
+\paragraph{Novel Object Captioning at Scale (NoCaps)~\cite{agrawal2019nocaps,feng2020cascaded}}.
+NoCaps extends the VC task to test a model’s capability of describing novel objects from the Open Images dataset, which are unseen in the training corpus.

-\paragraph{Visual Dialogue (VD).} The task form of VD is given an image (or video), a dialogue history, and a language question, and let the model generate an answer for the question.
+\paragraph{Visual Dialogue (VD)~\cite{das2017visual,chen2020dmrm,chen2021gog,chen2021multimodal}.} The specific task in VD is the following: given an image, a dialog history consisting of a sequence of question-answer pairs, and a natural language follow-up question, the goal for the task is to response the question in free-form natural language (e.g., generate an answer).
+VD is the visual analogue of the Turing Test.